CyberGen49/cybot/web/main/privacy/privacy.md

 # Cybot Privacy Policy
 This document seeks to detail, as transparently as possible, how the Cybot Discord bot processes user information.
 A markdown ([?](https://en.wikipedia.org/wiki/Markdown)) version of this document can be downloaded [here](./privacy.md).

+Last revised on **November 11th, 2021**

 ## Persistent storage of user data
 Most slash commands provided by Cybot make use of user-inputted information, but only some of these commands save this data for future use.

 ### Link shortener
 The **/shortlink** command and its subcommands allow the user to create short links redirecting to URLs that they provide, optionally with a custom link ending.
-When a user creates a short link, a database entry is created with the following values:
+When a user creates a short link, a database entry is created with the following properties:

 * The user's Discord ID (snowflake)
 * The timestamp of creation
 * The URL
 * The short link ending that will redirect visitors to the target URL
-* A value that will increment every time the short link is clicked
 * The title of the target webpage, if a title exists
+* A value tracking the number of clicks this link has received
 * A value determining whether or not the short link is disabled (described below)

 For security purposes, a short link can neither be edited nor deleted after creation.
-If the user wishes to prevent access to a short link, they can use the **/shortlink disable** command to disable it.
+If the user wishes to prevent access to one of their short links, they can use the **/shortlink disable** command to disable it.
 Disabled short links won't allow visitors to access the link's target URL, and will instead notify them that the link has been disabled.

 ### Website screenshot creator
 The **/screenshot** command allows the user to get a screenshot of any website by providing a URL, along with optional image width and height attributes.
 Captured screenshots that are **over 8 megabytes in size** are saved to the server and made available under this website's `/content` endpoint so the user can download them.